JuliaAstro/Photometry.jl/docs/src/index.md

 ## Contributing

 If you're interested in contributing, go ahead and check out the [issues](https://github.com/juliaastro/Photometry.jl/issues) or make a [pull request](https://github.com/juliaastro/Photometry.jl/pulls).
 If you add a new feature, please write appropriate unit tests for it and bump the package's minor version.

+## License

+The work derived from `astropy/photutils` is BSD 3-clause and the work derived from `kbarbary/sep` is BSD 3-clause.
+All other work is considered MIT expat.
+Therefore this work as a whole is BSD 3-clause. [`LICENSE`](https://github.com/JuliaAstro/Photometry.jl/blob/master/LICENSE) contains all licenses and any files using derived work are noted at the top of the file.